 expires: The number of seconds whitelisted (that is, static) content should be cached by the browser.
 This enables the cache-control and expires headers for static content.
 The

-expiresdirective and resulting headers are left out entirely if this isn’t set.
+expiresdirective and resulting headers are left out entirely if this is not set.

 Contrary to standard